manni8436/Legend-of-the-Greek-Gods/README.md

 This project is about the Greek Gods

-explaining the history and what happened over the years from day one and a brief explaination of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the present time and this is also my favourite mythology with a brief talk about the connection between the Greek and the Roman gods and how they connected
+explaining the history and what happened over the years from day one to the present time

+also a brief explaination of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the present time also speaking about the less famoues gods that nobody has heard off and also a brief talk about the connection between the Greek and the Roman gods and how they connected and why the same gods have different names

 (UX- User Experience)